 - Sphinx does not require complete magical exclusivity, but we do ask that during training students give priority to Sphinx work.
 Our traditional information shall be kept oath-bound and our family business will remain our business.
 For this reason, some members choose to keep their status within the coven private at public pagan functions.

-- Sphinx Clan includes three active covens in the Greater Cincinnati Area (north, east and central) and a study circle in the northern Los Angeles suburbs.
-A new circle is starting in the Hamilton, OH area.
+- Sphinx Clan includes three active covens in the Greater Cincinnati Area (two in the west central and one east of the city), and a study circle in the northern Los Angeles, CA suburbs.
 Location, as well as personality fit, prior relationships and goals determine which coven(s) prospective members are offered dedication to.

 Some Recommended Reading